scalar438/factory_example/README.md

 // etc
 ```

 This way is error-prone because we have to provide matching between constant in condition, type that passed to make_unique, and value returned by the type() method.
-This repo suggests an other way - bind the constants to the type by template class and create object by the variadic template function.
+This repo suggests another way - bind the constants to the type by template class and create object by the variadic template function.